davidhodge931/ggblanket/README.md

 Thanks to all authors of ggplot2, tidyverse, and the wider R ecosystem.

-This R package is dedicated in loving memory to my Dad (Peter Hodge, 1953-2023).
+This R package is dedicated to my Dad (Peter Hodge, 1953-2023).